 Tullis was one of the best-known cotton traders of his time and Tudor Jones has since heralded the things he learned under his mentor as a large contributor towards his later success.
 Years later in 1980, Paul Tudor Jones founded Tudor Investment Corporation, which now has a reported $9 billion in assets under management (AUM).

-NOTE: Finding a trading mentor is one of the best ways to short-cut some of the steep learning curve and psychological hurdles in trading.
+NOTE: Finding a trading mentor is one of the best ways to short-cut some of the steep learning curves and psychological hurdles in trading.
 The idea of ‘learning from the masters’ is what inspired this series of articles.
-However, there is no straightforward route to doing this and unfortunately good traders are busy trading and those offering lessons in trading often don’t trade themselves.
+However, there is no straightforward route to doing this and unfortunately, good traders are busy trading and those offering lessons in trading often don’t trade themselves.

 The trade that Paul Tudor Jones is best known for is when he made a reported $100 million in trading profits, tripling his money from Black Monday in 1987 because he sold heavily on the Friday before.

 He credited his partner Peter Borish for discovering the trade.
 Borish had mapped the 1987 price action in the Dow Jones Industrial Average stock index against the index’s performance before the 1929 crash and noticed the strong similarities.
 They say history doesn’t repeat itself, but it rhymes!

 Unlike George Soros who misread the crash but was correct to be long the market that year, Tudor Jones sold before the crash and then bought the market after it crashed and made money on the way back up too.
 He apparently used the price crossing back over the 200-day moving average to determine that the trend had turned back up, a market timing tool that’s still very popular with forex traders today.